 WHERE DID/DO MY PEOPLE GO?

-Subsequent projects have "grown" out of what would seem to be a simple query:
+Subsequent projects - with four foci - have "grown" out of what would seem to be a simple query:

 1. Documentation of the history of Indian Partition.

 2. Documentation of the present-day effects of Indian partition.

 3.Interviews of "refugees", "survivors", and "protectors" from the time of Partition to build a collection of oral history narratives kept on the ispad1947 YouTube Channel.